Hokkaido Shinkansen: Sapporo extension

+In April 2026, the Ministry of Finance estimated that rising construction costs had reduced the cost–benefit ratio of the extension to Sapporo to 0.6, below the 1.0 threshold required for new Shinkansen construction.
+The estimate placed the project within the range classified as "should be discontinued in principle" under government evaluation criteria.

 Tunneling work on the 5265 m Murayama Tunnel, situated about 1 km north of Shin-Hakodate-Hokuto station commenced in March 2015.
 However in July 2016 the short section between the Murayama Tunnel and the next tunnel (26,470 m) was deemed unnecessary so the construction altered and the planned two tunnels were integrated into the Toshima Tunnel with a total length of 32,675 m.
 When opened, it will be the longest land tunnel in the country.

 The 211.3 km extension will be approximately 76% in tunnels, including major tunnels such as Toshima (mentioned above), Oshima (26.5 km), Teine (18.8 km) and Shiribeshi (18 km).

 When the section to Sapporo opens, the estimated journey time from Tokyo to Sapporo will be at most 5 hours and 1 minute.